tylerlitrel/cs-3251/README.txt

 It is not currently implemented.

 We added a flag, EOF.
 End of file.
 This marks the end of the transfer.
 It is the fifth flag bit.
-Reserved bits are not reduced by 1.
+Reserved bits are reduced by 1.
 We found that it makes file transfer more reliable.

 General Usage: